Skip to main content

 by Karen Burnham

-These miniature packages are suitable for consumer electronics, automotive designs, and industrial and power applications.
+Quad flat no-lead packages are leadless surface-mount ICs.
+They offer a small form factor and efficient thermal performance.
+These miniature devices are suitable for consumer electronics, automotive designs, and industrial applications.

 What does QFN stand for?